 - Preheat the oven to 160°C (320°F) fan-bake, or 180°C (350°F) regular oven.

-- Space the cookies about 3cm apart, and bake for approximately 10-12 minutes until the edges of the cookies are golden brown but the tops are still pale.
-Let them cool for 5 minutes on the baking sheet before placing them on a wire rack to cool further.
+- Space the cookie balls about 3cm apart on the baking sheets.
+Bake for approximately 10-12 minutes until the edges of the cookies are light golden brown but the tops are still pale.

-- Space the cookies about 3cm apart, and bake for approximately 10-12 minutes until the edges of the cookies are light golden brown but the tops are still pale.
-Let them cool for 5 minutes on the baking sheet before placing them on a wire rack to cool further.
+- Let them cool for 5 minutes on the baking sheet before placing them on a wire rack to cool further.

 In the original recipe the all-purpose flour amount was 300g and the discard starter amount was 150g.

-As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+As an Amazon Associate, a Mighty Ape affiliate and member of other affiliate programs, I earn from qualifying purchases.